wacoo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This directory holds C files and programs about pointers, strings and arrays.
+Another directory that includes programs about pointers strings and arrays